Introduction

 dime_sampler DIMESampler.jl dime-mcmc-matlab

-econpizza is a generic nonlinear solver for general equilibrium models, including heterogenous agent models (and including exressing and parsing models).
-It uses an alternative shooting algoritm that is faster and more robust than the extended path method implemented in Dynare.
-Example heterogenous agents models (and representative agent models) are provided.
-The package is documented in this draft.
+econpizza is a package for simulating nonlinear general equilibrium models, including heterogeneous agent models (and including a simple syntax for expressing and parsing models).
+It uses a robust shooting algorithm based on automatic differentiation.
+Example heterogeneous agents models (and representative agent models) are provided.
+The methodology behind this package is documented in this draft.

 pydsge is a Python based solution and simulation toolbox, specifically targeted to provide tools for nonlinear filtering and estimation of models with occasionally binding constraints.
 Its back-end for nonlinear filtering is econsieve, a hybrid between the Particle filter and the Kalman filter.
 Both packages are explained in the respective method paper above.